 Practical information about travelling by car

 - The simplest way is to try to reduce the number of car journeys you need to make.
-You will find advice on alternatives within this Travel Pack.
+You will find advice on alternatives in your Travel Pack.

 - Car sharing with a friend, neighbour or colleague is a good way to help cut your travel costs.
-If you don’t know anyone personally to share your journey, why not look at liftshare.com.uk which is safe, secure and free of charge?
+If you don’t know anyone personally to share your journey, why not look at the Liftshare website which is safe, secure and free of charge?

 - Try combining your car journeys, carrying out several tasks in one journey.